Working in Egypt

 Carve Out a Place for Yourself in the “Mother of the World”

-For the approximately 30,000 Europeans and North Americans here, Cairo is welcoming and comfortable.
+For the approximately 30,000 Europeans and North Americans here, Cairo has historically been very welcoming and comfortable.
 To live in Cairo is to be a part of a diverse community of expatriates and educated Egyptians for whom English is the lingua franca.
 You may want to study Arabic, help refugees learn English, hang out with journalists on leave from Baghdad, or follow the local music scene at bars and nightclubs.
 Whatever your personality and interests, if you want to get to know Arab culture, Cairo is the place to do it.

 During the years I’ve studied here I’ve met dozens of expatriates who have made comfortable lives for themselves in Cairo.
 They include journalists, editors, web designers, teachers, administrators, consultants, lawyers, and development workers.